-I am predominantly writing for online companies such as NIUME.COM after having submitted articles for HELPGOABROAD where I earned a small amount for each contribution.
+I am predominantly writing for online companies after having submitted articles for HELPGOABROAD where I earned a small amount for each contribution.
 Get Lost Magazine is one of my favourite publications, and have had the pleasure of meeting the founder and publisher Justin Jamieson.
 He encouraged me to submit articles and as a result and am currently reviewing my work.

 Contributing to online companies I found is a good way to “perfect my skill”.
 I can be as critical as I wish without the nerves of rejection.
 But I must say that seeing your first article in print gives you an immeasurable amount of pride in your achievement.

 As mentioned previously, I travel abroad between four and six times a year in my capacity as a home based travel agent.
 This of course provides me with and unending supply of stories, and while many may not be in a position to do this, there are many ways to bring travel destinations to life.
 So for those who would flourish in this field of employment but feel that they don’t get around enough, this course gives you the tools that enable you to start your journey without leaving home.